-Applications will be reviewed by the City’s Human Services Advisory Committee, a seven-member volunteer board appointed by the City Council.
-Committee recommendations are expected by September with consideration by City Council planned for October.
+Applications will be reviewed by the City’s Human Services Commission, a nine-member volunteer board appointed by the City Council.
+The Commission's recommendations are expected in August with consideration by City Council planned for October.
 Final allocation amounts will be approved and adopted as part of the overall City budget.
 City of Kirkland staff will notify agencies of final allocations following City Council approval, which is expected mid-December.
-Awarded funds will be available January 1, 2017, which is the start of the fiscal and program year.
+Awarded funds will be available January 1, 2019, which is the start of the fiscal and program year.

 In order to be considered for funding, agencies must:

 - Meet minimum insurance requirements.
 Contact City staff for details.